evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo/_index.md

 ### Brakes

-The Porsche Taycan Turbo is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+You can choose between different brake systems.
+The standard option brakes use a [cast-iron disc coated with tungsten carbide](../../../../technology/brakes/#carbid-brakes).
+It doesn't rust and produces hardly any brake dust.
 The front discs measure 410 mm, while the rear discs are 365 mm.
+The second option brakes uses [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
+The front discs measure 420 mm, while the rear discs are 410 mm.

 ### Regenerative Braking